-- Wolftrap Fire Station (Dranesville District): \$11,075,000 for land acquisition and construction of a 14,000 square foot fire station with four equipment bays to serve the area near Beulah Road and Leesburg Pike.
-A site near this intersection has been purchased and the design for the station has begun.
-This station will address response time delays on the highly traveled area of Leesburg Pike, as well as along the Dulles Airport Access/Toll Road corridor.
-This project is supported by the 1989 Public Safety Bond Referendum. - Public Safety and Transportation Operations Center (PSTOC) (Springfield District): \$100,522,130 for a new high-security, state-of-the-art Public Safety and Transportation Operations Center (PSTOC), which is intended to provide efficient and effective public safety and transportation services using coordinated technology and integrated data systems.
-The new facility will house the Department of Public Safety Communications (DPSC) and Emergency Operations Center (EOC).
-These functions are currently located at the County's Pine Ridge facility; however, that facility is outdated and overcrowded.
-There has been an 80 percent increase in calls handled by the DPSC at the 911 Center since it opened in 1985.
-The current operations floor cannot support additional equipment to expand call taking or dispatching capacity required to efficiently manage the increase in call volume.
-The current EOC is a 950 square-foot facility that does not provide adequate space or technological support for the 34 public and private agencies that utilize the EOC during an emergency The building lacks activation. adequate training facilities and is not equipped to support DPSC and EOC staff for the duration of an emergency should relief personnel be unable to report for duty.
-There is no place to store food, water, cots or other essentials for long term deployment.
-In addition to the DPSC and EOC, the new PSTOC facility will house staff from the Police and Fire Departments.
-VDOT's Smart Traffic and Signal Centers and the State Police Communications Development of the Center.
-PSTOC facility will result in a more effective and efficient use of the public lands and campus on West Ox Road.
-The new multi-use facility will allow for the provision cost-effective land, buildings and technology resources at various levels of services through the sharing of The above schematic depicts the layout of the new Public Safety and land, buildings and technology Transportation Operations Center (PSTOC).

-state and local government.
-On November 5, 2002, voters approved \$29 million to support construction costs associated with the PSTOC.
+- 1. Wolftrap Fire Station (Dranesville District): \$11,075,000 for land acquisition and construction of a 14,000 square foot fire station with four equipment bays to serve the area near Beulah Road and Leesburg Pike.
+A site near this intersection has been purchased and the design for the station has been completed.
+The Wolftrap fire station will address response time delays on the highly traveled area of Leesburg Pike as well as along the Dulles Airport Access/Toll Road corridor.
+This project is supported by the 1989 Public Safety Bond Referendum. - 2.
+McConnell Public Safety and Transportation Operations Center (MPSTOC) (Springfield District): \$98,482,130 for a new high-security, state-of-the-art Public Safety and Transportation Operations Center, which is intended to provide efficient and effective public safety and transportation services using coordinated technology and integrated data systems.
+The new facility houses the Department of Public Safety Communications (DPSC) and Emergency Operations Center (EOC).
+In addition, the new PSTOC facility houses staff from the Police and Fire Departments, VDOT's Smart Traffic and Signal Centers and the State Police Communications Center.
+Development of the PSTOC facility results in a more effective and efficient use of the public lands and campus on West Ox The new multi-use facility allows for the cost-effective provision of services through the sharing of land, buildings and technology resources at various levels of state and local government.
+On November 5, 2002, voters approved \$29 million support construction costs to associated with the MPSTOC.
 Additional costs associated with the facility have been funded by the General Fund.
-The Total Project Estimate is \$102,522,130 and includes information technology requirements and construction costs for the facility.
+The Total Project Estimate of \$98,482,130 includes information technology both requirements and construction costs for the facility.

-3. Forensics Facility (Springfield District): \$13,000,000 for land acquisition, design and construction of a new Forensics Facility.
-This project will house technical and forensic units such as the Crime Scene Section, NOVARIS, Electronic Surveillance Unit and a future DNA Lab in one coordinated facility.
-Currently these units are housed in inadequate and scattered locations.
-In addition to providing a facility that will meet the technical needs of these units, the Police Department will realize programmatic and supervisory efficiency by locating similar functions in one coordinated location.
-This new facility will be co-located with the multi-use PSTOC facility at the West Ox Road complex.
+3. Forensics Facility (Springfield District): \$11,500,000 for land acquisition, design and construction of the new Forensics Facility.
+This facility houses technical and forensic units such as the Crime Scene Section, NOVARIS and the Electronic Surveillance Unit in one coordinated facility.
+In addition to providing a facility that will meet the technical needs of these units, the Police Department has realized programmatic and supervisory efficiency by locating similar functions in one coordinated location.
+This new facility is co-located with the multi-use PSTOC facility at the West Ox Road complex.